 • Mediterranean diet

-Ulcerative colitis is an autoimmune condition in which the immune system attacks healthy tissue in the gut.
+Ulcerative colitis is an immune-mediated or autoimmune inflammatory condition in which the immune system attacks healthy tissue in the gut.
 This causes inflammation of the large intestine, which causes the symptoms of UC.

-Without proper treatment, UC could lower the immune system.
-Certain medications to treat UC may also suppress the immune system.
+Without proper treatment, UC could compromise the immune system.
+Certain medications to help treat UC may also suppress the immune system.

-People can discuss with their doctor the benefits and risks of certain treatments for UC, as well as any dietary changes which may help manage UC symptoms.
+People can discuss with their doctor the benefits and risks of certain treatments for UC and any dietary changes that may help manage UC symptoms.